 Housing & Dining

 The safety, well-being, and comfort of everyone who lives on our campus is important to us.
-This fall, living in community together safely will require a greater measure of respect, responsibility, and flexibility from every member of our campus.
+This spring, living in community together safely will require a greater measure of respect, responsibility, and flexibility from every member of our campus.

 The University’s partners at Aramark will increase the frequency of cleaning and disinfecting high-touch, high-traffic common areas in the residential halls, particularly common-area bathrooms.
 Students must be diligent about keeping their own living areas clean and sanitary.
 Remember that the best way to prevent the spread of illness or unwanted germs is frequently washing hands, wearing face coverings in public, and staying 6 feet away from others.

 Students are strongly encouraged to develop living agreements with their roommates, outlining expectations for cleaning/sanitizing, physical distancing, and any other concerns or issues related to personal health.
 Unless they are JU students, guests/visitors will not be permitted in the residence halls after move-in week.

 The Residential Life staff is here to support and assist students who wish to use our Medical Housing Accommodations process.
 The Office of Residential Life partners closely with the Office of Disability Support Services to offer students who have unique needs or considerations for community-style living.
 Please reach out to firstname.lastname@example.org with any questions about this process.

 JU Dining Services is committed to providing a safe, healthy and delicious dining experience to everyone on the Jacksonville University campus.
 To do this, we are making several modifications and enhancements that offer our dining guests more flexibility and variety.